4.02 Student Records (Transcripts) Policy

 4. The college designates the following student information as "limited-use directory information":

-c.
-Other media containing a student's image or likeness
+- other media containing a student's image or likeness

 5. Disclosure to Government Agencies